Carlo Bergonzi (tenor): Operatic career

 In 1953, Bergonzi made his La Scala debut, creating the title role in Jacopo Napoli's opera Mas' Aniello which was based on the life of Tommaso Aniello, the 17th-century Italian fisherman-turned-revolutionary.
 His London debut as Alvaro in La forza del destino took place at the Stoll Theatre in 1953.
 His American debut was at the Lyric Opera of Chicago in 1955, and his Metropolitan Opera debut as Radamès in Aida came on 13 November 1956 when he (and Antonietta Stella) received a positive reaction from Howard Taubman in The New York Times.
 Bergonzi continued to sing at the Met for 32 years, his last performance there occurring on 12 November 1988 in the role of Edgardo in Donizetti's Lucia di Lammermoor.

 He sang the role of Radames again for his debut with the Philadelphia Lyric Opera Company in 1961 and in 1962 he reprised the role of Alvaro for his debut with the Royal Opera, Covent Garden.
 He made his debut with the San Francisco Opera in 1969 as Don Alvaro in La forza del destino.

 Bergonzi pursued a busy international career in the opera house and recording studio during the 1960s.
 His chief Italian tenor rivals in this period were Franco Corelli and Mario Del Monaco.
-Bergonzi outlasted all three, continuing to sing through the 1970s at major opera houses.
+Bergonzi outlasted both, continuing to sing through the 1970s at major opera houses.
 But in the 1980s, as his own vocal quality deteriorated inevitably with age, he concentrated on recital work.
 In 1996, Bergonzi participated in conductor James Levine's 25th anniversary gala at the Metropolitan Opera.
 He gave his American farewell concert at Carnegie Hall on 17 April that same year.

 However, an announcement that on 3 May 2000, he was to sing the title role in a concert performance of Verdi's Otello, conducted by Eve Queler and the Opera Orchestra of New York, attracted intense interest, particularly because he had never performed the demanding role on stage.
 Amongst others, the audience included Anna Moffo, Licia Albanese, Sherrill Milnes, José Carreras, Plácido Domingo and Luciano Pavarotti.
 Bergonzi was unable to finish the performance, supposedly suffering irritation from the air-conditioning in his dressing room.
 He withdrew after two acts, leaving the remaining two to be sung by Antonio Barasorda, a substitute singer.
 This performance was by wide critical consensus seen as a disaster.

-After retiring, Bergonzi is credited with mentoring tenors Roberto Aronica, Giuliano Ciannella, Berle Sanford Rosenberg, Vincenzo La Scola, Filippo Lo Giudice, Philip Webb, Giorgio Casciari, Paul Caragiulo, Lance Clinker, Fernando del Valle and Salvatore Licitra.
+After retiring, Bergonzi is credited with mentoring tenors Roberto Aronica, Giuliano Ciannella, Berle Sanford Rosenberg, Vincenzo La Scola, Filippo Lo Giudice, Philip Webb, Giorgio Casciari, Paul Caragiulo, Lance Clinker, Fernando del Valle, Salvatore Licitra and Emmanuel Lawler.
 Soprano Frances Ginsberg was also one of his pupils.

 Bergonzi left a legacy of many recordings of individual arias and complete operas, including works by Verdi, Puccini, Mascagni and Leoncavallo.
 However, of his early baritone roles, few of his audio recordings still exist.